 Exactra 21 Prototype by Texas Instruments

 |Size:|| 5.1" x 2.9" x 1.3"

 130 x 74 x 34 mm3

 rare prototype of the Exactra 21 uses a different

 display construction compared to the later series model.
-Instead the cheap
+Instead the cheaper

 The printed circuit board (PCB) of the prototype is already in the final design stage.
-The date code found on the TMS0803 single-chip calculator circuit indicates week 9 or early in March, 1974.
+The date code found on the TMS0803 single-chip calculator circuit indicates a manufacturing date of week 9 or early in March 1974.

 If you have additions to the above article please email: firstname.lastname@example.org.

 © Joerg Woerner, October 17, 2003.
 No reprints without written permission.